conedevelopment/root-site-eleventy/src/docs/fields.md

     });
 ```

-> Alternatively, you may do default value definitions on your model directly.
+{% notification %}Alternatively, you may do default value definitions on your model directly.{% endnotification %}

 ### Formatting Value